zenit710/sokker-org-auto-bidder/README.md

 - do not generate new phpsessid everytime, store it for some time
 - add doc comments
 - bid subcommand:
-  - do not bid if already winning
   - update deadline in db when needed
   - delete player from db if cannot bid further
+  - handle no funds for bid